 Can I buy the freehold?

 Leaseholders can act together to buy the freehold of their building if they meet certain qualifying criteria.
 This is known as collective enfranchisement.
 Leaseholders can apply to buy the freehold where at least two-thirds of the property is sold and that two thirds want to buy.
+Click on the following link to use our online checker.

 You should seek specialist advice on the best option for your particular circumstances.
 Alternatively you can obtain further information from the Leasehold Advisory website and they will provide you with free advice and information.